ldoughty05/music-streaming-api-test/README.md

 ## View Code

 *   The file `minimal-app/src/app.js` implements the React component representing the entire app.
-In this case only one route, `/`, is implemented, but the returned fragment is intentionally written so that it is easy to add additional routes.
+In this case only the universal route, `/*`, is implemented, but the returned fragment is intentionally written so that it is easy to add additional routes.

 *   The file `minimal-app/src/features/counter/counter.js` implements a React component that counts the number of times a user has tapped a button.
 This